frakkerman/pricing_parcel_lockers/README.md

-# Pricing and Offering of Out-of-Home Delivery
+# Learning Dynamic Selection and Pricing of Out-of-Home Deliveries

 This project contains code for the paper titled "Learning Dynamic Selection and Pricing of Out-of-Home Deliveries".
 Contact us if you are interested in the working paper (under review).